 What are dental implants?

 Dental implants are replacement teeth that look and function just like your natural teeth.
 This makes them great for replacement teeth as you will not lose any functionality in your daily life.
 Other options – dentures, for example – can actually make it more difficult to do things like eat food or speak with a loved one.
 Learn why All-on-4 Dental Implants are better than dentures.
 Dental implants, on the other hand, are the go-to choice for teeth replacements specifically because they function so naturally.
+The procedure does require that you have enough jawbone to support the implant.
+If you do not have enough jawbone you may need a procedure known as a bone graft to build up enough bone to support the implant.
 The biggest deterrent to getting a dental implant for many people is the surgery, but you should not be put off by it.
 The process is not that complicated, and the aftercare is also not overly involved.

 What can I expect after dental implant surgery?

 During your dental implant surgery, we will insert a metal post into your mouth, usually in the socket where your natural tooth used to sit.
-This post acts as the “root system” of your new tooth, anchoring it into place and allowing it to function as a natural tooth does.
+Once the post has fused with the jaw in a process called osseointegration, the post acts as the “root system” of your new tooth, anchoring it into place and allowing it to function as a natural tooth does.
 The surgery itself should not be an overly long affair, however, there are some things you should keep in mind once you get home from our office.

 First of all, do not be alarmed if your wound bleeds!
 It is normal to experience things like bleeding and oozing.
 In order to help stop the flow of blood, you should put a clean gauze back directly over the wound, and then bite down firmly (but slowly and gently).
 Maintain this pressure for 45 minutes to around an hour depending upon how you are feeling.
 It is this kind of steady pressure that will help stop the bleeding.
 After the time is up, you can carefully replace the gauze and repeat the procedure as needed until the bleeding has stopped.
 If you complete this process several times and your bleeding has not slowed, please contact our offices for more information.